brvtalcake/brvtalcake/README.md

-# Welcome to my little playground
+# Trying to create better software...

-Make yourself comfortable

 ## How to contact me

-- Discord : brvtalcake#5752
+- Discord : brvtalcake#5752 (or just brvtalcake)
 - [My mail address](mailto:axlpascon@gmail.com)

-## Some random stats, because that's ~~fun~~ addictive
+## A little overview of my work

 ### GitHub stats